Japan Airlines: Deregulation and privatisation

+2008 financial crisis and bankruptcy

 In 2009, Japan Airlines suffered steep financial losses, despite remaining Asia's largest airline by revenue.
 As a result, the airline embarked on staff cuts and route cutbacks in an effort to reduce costs.
 The carrier also received ¥100 billion through capital injection and credit from the Japanese government as part of the proposed bankruptcy.
 In September 2009, Japan's Ministry of Land, Infrastructure, Transport and Tourism formed a task force aimed at aiding a corporate turnaround at JAL, which examined various cost-cutting and strategic partnership proposals.
-Haruka Nishimatsu, the President and CEO of JAL, already known for eschewing many executive perks, cut his salary to the same amount that JAL pilots were earning during the financial crisis.
+Haruka Nishimatsu, the president and CEO of JAL, already known for eschewing many executive perks, cut his salary to the same amount that JAL pilots were earning during the financial crisis.

 One proposal considered was to merge JAL with ANA, which would create a single larger international airline and replace Japan Airlines International; however, media reports suggested that ANA would oppose this proposal given its comparatively better financial performance as an independent carrier.
 The task force also examined possible partnerships with foreign carriers.

 After weeks of speculation, JAL applied for protection under the Corporate Rehabilitation Law (the Japanese equivalent of Administration in the United Kingdom or a Chapter 11 bankruptcy filing in the United States) on 19 January 2010.
 JAL would receive a ¥300 billion cash injection and have debts worth ¥730 billion waived, in exchange for which it will cut its capital to zero, cut unprofitable routes and reduce its workforce by 15,700 employees—a third of its 47,000 total.
 JAL's main creditors (Mizuho Corporate Bank, Bank of Tokyo-Mitsubishi UFJ and Sumitomo Mitsui Banking Corporation) originally objected to the bankruptcy declaration, but changed their positions after the Enterprise Turnaround Initiative Corporation of Japan recommended court protection, according to a senior bank official.
 Shares of JAL were delisted from the Tokyo Stock Exchange on 20 February 2010.
 At a time, its stock was considered one of "bluest of blue chips" of Japan.
 At the time, the bankruptcy was the largest Japanese bankruptcy involving a non-financial company and the fourth largest in Japan's history.

 Kazuo Inamori, founder of Kyocera and KDDI, took over as CEO of JAL.
 Transport minister Seiji Maehara personally visited Kyocera headquarters in late 2009 to persuade Inamori to accept the position; task force leader Shinjiro Takagi believed that appointing a proven entrepreneur CEO was necessary to fix the various problems at JAL.
 Japan Air Commuter president Masaru Onishi was promoted to president of JAL.

 In May, JAL began to see an increase in its passenger numbers by 1.1% year-on-year.
 In August, it was reported that JAL would cut 19,133 jobs from its workforce of 47,000 by the end of March 2015 – whilst also increasing capacity – in an attempt to make the business viable.